cuongkane/blog/posts/2024/06/write_valuable_tests.md

 And only when the side effects of those communications are visible to the external world.

-4. Each test method handles a single scenario
+5. Each test method handles a single scenario

-5. Using multiple act sections in a test
+6. Using multiple act sections in a test

-6. How to test logging functionality?

-7. Don’t rely on production code when making assertions
+7. Only test logging when it is crucial

 8. Shouldn't use mock database for testing when database is a managed dependency

 10. Avoid mixing test code with production code

 The problem with code pollution is that it mixes up test and production code and thereby increases the maintenance costs of the latter.

 ```python